apache/flink/docs/dev/table/connectors/hbase.zh.md

 How to create an HBase table
 ----------------

 All the column families in HBase table must be declared as ROW type, the field name maps to the column family name, and the nested field names map to the column qualifier names.
-There is no need to declare all the families and qualifiers in the schema, users can declare what’s necessary.
-Except the ROW type fields, the only one field of atomic type (e.g. STRING, BIGINT) will be recognized as HBase rowkey.
-The rowkey field can be arbitrary name.
+There is no need to declare all the families and qualifiers in the schema, users can declare what’s used in the query.
+Except the ROW type fields, the single atomic type field (e.g. STRING, BIGINT) will be recognized as HBase rowkey.
+The rowkey field can be arbitrary name, but should be quoted using backticks if it is a reserved keyword.

 <div class="codetabs" markdown="1">
 <div data-lang="SQL" markdown="1">